splunk/public-o11y-docs/rum/rum-use-case-library/identify-span-problems.rst

 .. _rum-identify-span-problems:

 *****************************************************************
-Identify errors in browser spans
+Scecnario: Kai identifies errors in browser spans
 *****************************************************************

 .. meta::
   :description: Identify problems in your spans

-The following use cases feature examples from Buttercup Industries, a fictitious e-commerce company.
+The following scenario features Buttercup Industries, a fictitious e-commerce company.

-About this use case
+About this scenario
 ================================

 Kai, a site reliability engineer at Buttercup Industries, uses Splunk RUM for Browser to monitor errors.
-In this use case, you can learn about the types of errors Kai looks for in their data at Buttercup Industries.
+In this scenario, you can learn about the types of errors Kai looks for in their data at Buttercup Industries.

 Errors in Splunk RUM
 ========================================